WeZZard/Gatsblog/content/_posts/2019-03-03-notes-on-design-of-gatsblog/index.md

-By reading this table, for relative frequency of letters in English language, we can know that 60.82% of it are small-cases-x-height-capped (like "x") and 6.17% of it are small-cases-with-decent (like "j"), this means for a given font with small enough font size, the simplified geometries of characters in lines of a paragraph are convergent to a rectangle whose height is the x-height.
+By reading this table, for relative frequency of letters in English language, we can know that 60.82% of it are small-cases-x-height-capped (like "x") and 6.17% of it are small-cases-with-decent (like "j"), this means for a given font with small enough font size, the descents, `(ascents - x-height)` and `(cap-height - x-height)` come to be negligible and the simplified geometries of characters in lines of a paragraph are convergent to a rectangle whose height is the x-height.

 ![Font Geometry Convergence Example](./font-geometry-convergence-example.png "Font Geometry Convergence Example")